 This area can be controversial, but the science of nutrition and natural remedies has been growing and improving over the past 20 years.
 We use a few herbs to treat conditions in our family.
 Colds are treated with Echinacea, grape seed extract and/or colloidal silver, a natural antibiotic.
 Vitamin E oil speeds healing of cuts and scrapes.
 And, while not an herbal cure, gargling with hot salt water does wonders for killing off a sore throat—1 teaspoon salt to 6 ounces of water.

 We’ve found we can beat most mild infections that come our way.
-As a result, our visits to the doctor and use of antibiotics have been cut way down.
+As a result, our visits to the doctor and the use of antibiotics have been cut way down.
 We’ve also noticed an interesting change in the attitude of our medical doctors toward herbal/natural remedies.
 Previously antagonistic or disbelieving, their attitudes are now more accepting and embracing.

 We realize there are times in life when antibiotics are an absolute necessity.
 However, many doctors are quick to prescribe them before determining the cause of an infection.
 Antibiotics kill bacteria—good and bad— but they are ineffective against viruses.